Security information and event management: Correlation rules examples

-Brute Force Detection
+Brute force detection

 Brute force detection is relatively straightforward.
 Brute forcing relates to continually trying to guess a variable.
 It most commonly refers to someone trying to constantly guess your password - either manually or with a tool.
 However, it can refer to trying to guess URLs or important file locations on your system.

 An automated brute force is easy to detect as someone trying to enter their password 60 times in a minute is impossible.

-Impossible Travel
+Impossible travel

 When a user logs in to a system, generally speaking, it creates a timestamp of the event.
 Alongside the time, the system may often record other useful information such as the device used, physical location, IP address, incorrect login attempts, etc. The more data is collected the more use can be gathered from it.
 For impossible travel, the system looks at the current and last login date/time and the difference between the recorded distances.
 If it deems it's not possible for this to happen, for example traveling hundreds of miles within a minute, then it will set off a warning.

 Many employees and users are now using VPN services which may obscure physical location.
 This should be taken into consideration when setting up such a rule.

-Excessive File Copying
+Excessive file copying

 The average user does not typically copy or move files on the system repeatedly.
 Thus, any excessive file copying on a system could be attributed to an attacker wanting to cause harm to an organization.
 Unfortunately, it's not as simple as stating someone has gained access to your network illegally and wants to steal confidential information.
 It could also be an employee looking to sell company information, or they could just want to take home some files for the weekend.

-Network Anomaly Detection
+Network anomaly detection

 Monitoring network traffic against unusual patterns that includes any threats or attacks ranging from DDOS to network scans.
 Note SIEM can monitor data flow in the network and to detect and prevent potential data exfiltration efforts.
 In general dedicated Data loss prevention (DLP) take care about data loss prevention.

-DDoS Attack
+DDoS attack

-A DDoS (Distributed Denial of Service) Attack could cause significant damage to a company or organization.
+A DDoS (distributed denial of service) attack could cause significant damage to a company or organization.
 A DDoS attack can not only take a website offline, it can also make a system weaker.
 With suitable correlation rules in place, a SIEM should trigger an alert at the start of the attack so that the company can take the necessary precautionary measures to protect vital systems.

-File Integrity Change
+File integrity change

-File Integrity and Change Monitoring (FIM) is the process of monitoring the files on your system.
+File integrity and change monitoring (FIM) is the process of monitoring the files on your system.
 Unexpected changes in your system files will trigger an alert as it's a likely indication of a cyber attack.